panzerdp/dmitripavlutin.com/posts/051-react-stale/index.md

 The key takeaway is to try to supply hooks with closures that capture the freshest variables.

-The next step to master React hooks is to be aware of [5 Mistakes to Avoid When Using React Hooks](/react-hooks-mistakes-to-avoid/).
+The next step to mastering React hooks is to be aware of [5 Mistakes to Avoid When Using React Hooks](/react-hooks-mistakes-to-avoid/).